epw/consensus/consensus.md

 When you take this move, you may note one moderate shift (on par with a major technological breakthrough), or two tiny shifts you are attempting to make in the Consensus.
 Start a Consensus Shift Status Track (Only one, even if you chose two tiny shifts) When you **do rending magic (that directly relates to your intended Consensus Shift) in front of a large group of Lookouts**, take 3 discord and roll +Dynamic and advance your Consensus Shift Status Track.
 On a 10+, advance your Consensus Shift Status Track again.
 On a 7-9, choose 1:

-* You are not immediately sucked into a Reality Bubble
+* You are not immediately sucked into a Reality Break

 * The MC does not advance the Consensus Force

 * Advance your Consensus Shift Status Track again

-On a 6-, you are sucked into a Reality Bubble, and your Grip On Reality status track starts having hit Code 30.
+On a 6-, you are sucked into a Reality Break, and your Reality Break Strength status track starts having hit Code 30.

 #### Mentor Advanced Moves